 Oral bacterium linked with gum disease has been shown to possibly cause or worsen conditions such as emphysema, pneumonia and Chronic Obstructive Pulmonary Disease (COPD).
 Oral bacteria can be drawn into the lower respiratory tract during the course of normal inhalation and colonize, causing bacterial infections.
 Studies have shown that the repeated infections which characterize COPD may be linked with periodontitis.

 In addition to the bacterial risk, inflammation in gum tissue can lead to severe inflammation in the lining of the lungs, which aggravates pneumonia.
 Individuals who suffer from chronic or persistent respiratory issues generally have low immunity.
 This means that bacteria can readily colonize beneath the gum line unchallenged by the body’s immune system.

 If you have questions or concerns about periodontal disease and the mouth-body connection, please contact our office.
 We care about your overall health and your smile!

 Periodontal Disease and Diabetes

 It is well documented that people who suffer from diabetes are more susceptible to developing infections than non-diabetes sufferers.
-It is not widely known that periodontal disease is often considered the sixth complication of diabetes, particularly when the diabetes is not under proper control.
+It is not widely known that periodontal disease is often considered the sixth complication of diabetes, particularly when diabetes is not under proper control.